choderalab/download-qca-datasets/openff-default/OptimizationDataset/README.md

-# Download OptimizationDataset from QCArchive
-Download QM datasets from QCArchive (OptimizationDataset) and export data as HDF5 file.

 ## Description
 - [directory]/`downloader-openff-default-opt-dataset.py` - Python script to download the QM dataset from QCArchive (OptimizationDataset).
 - [directory]/`config.yaml` - Configuration file used to define what datasets to download from QCArchive.
 - [directory]/`download.sh` - LSF job script to execute `downloader-openff-default.py`.
 - [directory]/`check_status.py` - Python script to quickly check if the computation of each entry record from the QM dataset has successfully completed.
-This will return the following information.
+This returns the following information.
     - Index number (zero indexing)
     - Status (Complete|Incomplete|INVALID)
     - Record name with the intial conformation ID